UriShX/vpn-profile-switcher/README.md

 Two more scripts are included as well:
 1. a script for getting the credentials from NordvPN's API.
 2. a script for checking the "protection" status of the connection, like in [NordVPN's site](https://nordvpn.com/what-is-my-ip/).
+3. a script for creating a local pseudo-database of countries and server groups.

 ## Description
 ### `vpn-profile-switcher.sh`